imdea-software/popl-2016-artifact/README.md

     ./bin/logchecker.rb data/histories/simple/lifo-violation-dhk-2.log -a symbolic -v

 This command runs the “symbolic” checking algorithm on the `lifo-violation-dhk-2.log` history.
-See *History Input Format* below for a description of the input format to `logchecker.rb`.
+See *History Input Format*, below, for a description of the input format to `logchecker.rb`.

 To see the list of options to `logchecker.rb`, run